 - Program Start - the next two letters are either NH or SH, and they define the time of year in which the program started.

 - Year - the final two digits indicate the year the program started.

 For more details on the Program Codes, click here.
 Please keep reading for more on the various types of service cases.

 Families should have a service case for each year they are interested in hosting - whether or not they actually host a student that year.
 In the example below, the family has a Host Family Service Case for ever year from 2013 to 2017.

-We can tell from the Stage column that the family did not hosting in the year 2014 because their Stage ended in Application and not Participation.
+We can tell from the Stage column that the family did not host in the year 2014 because their Stage ended in Application and not Participation.

 To learn more, you can click on the Service Ref. number and visit View Host Family Applications to read more about host family application stages.
 If you have questions, please contact your Team Development Specialist.

 Unlike Host Family and Participant Service Cases, Volunteering Service Cases are not linked to a year or program.
 Individuals interested in volunteering should only have one Volunteering Service Case which follows them through their interest, application, and registration and will be closed if they no longer wish to volunteer with AFS-USA or their registration expires.
 For more information on key parts of a Volunteering Service Case, please visit How to Check a Volunteer's Registration Status.
 Any questions related to volunteer registration can also be sent to firstname.lastname@example.org.
 Thank you!